GodlyJaaaj/Hold-My-BSQ/README.md

   - dependencies if needed and how to install them
 - you must provide a public repository with your code
 - your program must be named `bsq`
+- tested only on 10k x 10k maps

 ---